Training for Today's Law Enforcement Officers

 - The physical must be submitted before participating in the physical fitness screening evaluations.

-- Obtain scores in the 30th percentile in the Physical Fitness Tests (One-minute sit-up test, One-repetition maximum bench press, 1.5 mile run and 300-meter run).
+- Obtain scores in the 30th percentile in the Physical Fitness Tests (One-minute sit-up and push up tests, 1.5 mile run and 300-meter run).
 This test is provided by the college for no charge.

 - Take the Nelson-Denny Reading Examination provided by the college for no charge.